shaleman/symphony/src/pkg/ofctrl/README.md

 # Forwarding Graph API
 An app can install flow table entries into the Openflow switch by using forwarding graph API.
+Forwarding graph is made up of forwarding elements which determine how a packet lookups are done.
+Forwarding graph is a higher level interface that is converted to openflow flow entries, instructions, groups and actions by the library

- Forwarding graph is local to each switch.
+ Forwarding graph specific to each switch.
 It is roughly structured as follows
 ```
          +------------+
          | Controller |